JupiterOne-Archives/docs-old/docs/integrations/aws/organizations.md

 The CIS Benchmark expects that a contact email is associated with an AWS account in the case of a breach or security compromise.
-The `email` property for an `aws_account` is only ingested if the AWS Organizations integration is configured.
+The `email` property for an `aws_account` is only ingested when an AWS integration configuration for the master account has the box checked to enable auto configuration of AWS Organization accounts.

 If an incorrect/unexpected email address is tied to an AWS account, refer to the following AWS article:
 [How do I change the email address that's associated with my AWS account?](https://aws.amazon.com/premiumsupport/knowledge-center/change-email-address/)